 Unsurprisingly, there’s a correlation between the UK population and the demand for housing.
 The pandemic has undoubtedly created a lot of disruption for Persimmon and Bellway.
 However, house prices continue to climb.
 Most forecasts are pointing to an increase in house prices of 1% to 5% in 2021.

 This may only be a short-term boost due to the temporary cut in stamp duty that ends in March.
 But over the long term, housing remains essential, and I believe these two UK stocks are going to benefit the most.

-The post 10 UK shares I’d buy in 2021 for big returns appeared first on The Motley Fool UK.
+The post 10 UK shares I’d buy in 2021 to boost my wealth appeared first on The Motley Fool UK.

-Manika Premsingh owns shares of BP, JD Sports Fashion, Ocado Group, and Rentokil Initial.
-The Motley Fool UK has recommended Lloyds Banking Group and Unilever.
+Zaven Boyrazian owns shares in Oxford Biomedica, Hikma Pharmaceuticals, PayPoint, Alpha FX, and dotDigital.
+The Motley Fool UK has recommended Alpha FX, Bioventix, dotDigital Group, PayPoint, and Warehouse REIT.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.